'The UN's eyes': French Navy enforces North Korea sanctions

 Issued on:

-On the French Navy's Falcon 200 aircraft (AFP) – Flying above the Yellow Sea between Korea and China, a French naval crew scans the ocean surface for signs of contraband headed for North Korea.
+Flying above the Yellow Sea between China and the Korean peninsula, a French naval crew scans the ocean surface for signs of contraband headed for North Korea.

-The team is part of an international mission enforcing United Nations sanctions on Pyongyang, flying surveillance trips from the US Futenma base in Japan's Okinawa.
+The team is part of an international mission enforcing United Nations sanctions on Pyongyang, flying surveillance trips from the United States' Futenma base in Japan's Okinawa.

-On board their Falcon 200 aircraft, the team of six uses radar as well as ships' AIS -- the automatic identification system that transmits information including a vessel's identity and its route.
+On board the Falcon 200 aircraft, the team of six uses radar as well as ships' automatic identification system (AIS) that transmits information, including a vessel's identity and its route.

-But their best tool remains visual observation: two crew members sit next to the plane's windows, scanning the ocean surface with binoculars and taking photographs.
+But its best tool remains visual observation: Two crew members sit next to the plane's windows, scanning the ocean surface with binoculars and taking photographs.

-"We're the eyes of the United Nations in the area," said Guillaume.
+"We're the eyes of the United Nations in the area," said Lt-Commander Guillaume.

-The pilots reroute the plane, making two passes at an altitude of less than 150 metres (500 feet), looking for the boat's name on its stern and trying to establish radio contact with its crew.
+The pilots reroute the plane, making two passes at an altitude of less than 150m, looking for the boat's name on its stern and trying to establish radio contact with its crew.

-Briefing the team before the flight, Guillaume stressed the importance of a "cordial and professional response" in instances of suspicious behaviour.
+Briefing the team before the flight, the commander stressed the importance of a "cordial and professional response" in instances of suspicious behaviour.

 "In the context of the international tensions in the area, the goal is to avoid poisoning the situation.
 We have to be firm but courteous."